RAKESH-GK/C-patterns/README.md

 # C++patterns
 (Using C++)
-Let's learn some code for pattern designing by using C++
+Let's learn some code for pattern design.